jawalsh/z652-Digital-Libraries/docs/assignment_final_project.md

 ### 1. CollectionBuilder site

 Develop a prototype CollectionBuilder site that meets the following criteria:
-- Site ncludes 24 or more digitized items that conform digitized following relevant digitization standards and best practices;
+- Site includes 24 or more digitized items that conform digitized following relevant digitization standards and best practices;
 - Each item includes all appropriate required and option CollectionBuilder metadata elements (see <https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/>);
 - Metadata conforms to specifications outlined in the CollectionBuilder[cb] documentation and to previously established metadata guidelines for your project;
 - Site ncludes one or more pages, in addition to the standard CollectionBuilder pages, that introduces the content and context of the collection.
 See <https://collectionbuilder.github.io/cb-docs/docs/pages/interpretive/> and <https://collectionbuilder.github.io/cb-docs/docs/pages/add_page/>;}